-5. Negative space is actually a good thing.
+5. Negative space is a good thing.

-Negative space can be defined as the areas around a single or multiple subjects.
+Negative space can be defined as the areas around single or multiple subjects.
 This space can be an open sky, a body of water, or even an abstract pattern or texture.
-When handled right, the negative space can make your subject really stand from the background and it can make a big difference between a “normal” and a great photo.
+When handled right, the negative space can make your subject stand from the background and it can make a big difference between a “normal” and a great photo.

 6. Watch the light.

 Great photographers are constantly referring to light as the second most important aspect of a photo, as it can really highlight or diminish accents on your subject and generate a wide variety of moods and scenes.
-Also, aware that using the flash at night can make your scene look unnatural and very contrasted.
+Also, be aware that using the flash at night can make your scene look unnatural and very contrasted.
 Try an indirect source of light for subject photos at night and you will see a world of difference.

 7. Symmetry is great.